cbmira01/Ollama-for-SQL-Server/Docs/USAGE.md

 ## GetAvailableModels

-Retrieve information about all Ollama-hosted LLM models in a table.
+Retrieve in a table information about all LLM models currently hosted on Ollama.

 ```sql
 SELECT * FROM dbo.GetAvailableModels();